NASA-AMMOS/aerie/scripts/docker-compose-aerie/README.md

 # aerie-docker

 Run [Aerie](https://github.jpl.nasa.gov/MPS/aerie) locally via Docker.
 First make sure you have [Docker](https://docs.docker.com/get-docker/) installed.

+## Configuration

+- The Postgres database specifies a default `POSTGRES_USER` and `POSTGRES_PASSWORD`, these should be updated when deploying to production.

 ## Start